peterldowns/pgtestdb/README.md

     preparation, like installing extensions or creating additional roles.
   - Calls `Migrate()` on the provided migrator to actually migrate the database schema.
   - Marks the database as a template
-- Creates a new database from the template
+- Creates a new database instance from the template
 - Calls `Verify()` on the provided migrator to confirm that the new test database is in the correct state.